johe123qwe/github-trending/README.md

 ## Javascript

+* 【2023-11-02】[ddupont808 / GPT-4V-Act](https://github.com/ddupont808/GPT-4V-Act) - AI agent using GPT-4V(ision) capable of using a mouse/keyboard to interact with web UI
 * 【2023-11-01】[browserless / browserless](https://github.com/browserless/browserless) - The browserless service in Docker.
 Run on our cloud or bring your own.
 * 【2023-10-31】[xnl-h4ck3r / XnlReveal](https://github.com/xnl-h4ck3r/XnlReveal) - A Chrome browser extension to show alerts for relfected query params, show hidden elements and enable disabled elements.
 * 【2023-10-31】[drHyperion451 / does-uBO-bypass-yt](https://github.com/drHyperion451/does-uBO-bypass-yt) - Are YouTube ads blocked by Ublock?
 This website will tell you so!